Storyboard[Part 01]

 Kings, Castles, and Canons

 Considering the arbitrary rules of most games, few feel as inevitable as the design of chess.
 A symmetrical plane of light and dark.
 Checkered squares delineate 8 x 8 subdivisions.
 Arrangeable objects interact characteristically atop the checkered squares.
 The board could be subdivided into any amount, but a row of 8 light or dark pieces was not too few, yet sufficient.
-Whatever the reason, 64 was established as the number of squares a player considers per operation.
+Whatever the motivation was, 64 was established as the number of squares a player considers per operation.
 The pawn ♙ moves forward one square at a time, the King ♔ does the same except in any direction, while the Queen ♕ does that as far as it wants.
 The bishop ♗ travels diagonally, Rook ♖ orthogonally, and the seemingly arbitrary Knight ♘ , when explained as an “L-movement,” feels less so when considering it hops/skips over a square, with the choice of landing on either square directly perpendicular to that hop.
 Moving one of these characters can incite at least 1,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000,000 different stories (at least according to Claude Shannon).
 A few other rules have been introduced since 600 AD, but this constitutes most of the game.
 We can revisit these past games for the same reason we can still listen to what pianists played hundreds of years ago: a universal notation.
 A record of the exact moves of a given chess game from start to finish.
 Chess notation uses algebraic symbols, in turn, entitled “Algebraic Notation”.
 On a chessboard, “e4” signifies the square where file “e” and rank “4” intersect.
 A player tabulates this data with a chess piece.
 The first few moves of Napoleon vs the Turk is compressed as: 1. e4 e5 2.
 Qf3 Nc6 3.
 Bc4 Nf6 4.
 Ne2 Bc5 5. a3 d6…When players revise and add to this with alternative sequences, it becomes a refined code, one for achieving checkmate.
 In chess books predating computer science books by hundreds of years, you'll find this algebraic code with directions explained in a “if this, then do this” format.
 This is the essence of an algorithm.

 “On the fourteenth move white moves their queen horizontally 5 squares putting the opposing king into check” is instead written as 14.Qe8+.
 This allowed entire games to be transcribed onto a paper card in real time.
 Patterns and sequences from the best players from different local cafes, cultures, or periods could now be recognized, refuted, and analyzed as a whole.
 Universal data for reinforced learning.
 This was the key to unlocking the highest chess level humanly possible…and then higher.
 As the Machine Age materialized, many of the first machines considered the first “computers” were the ones that relied on tabular data on paper cards to compute data.
-Leonardo Torres Quevedo's El Ajedrecista machine would have likely used them, except there was no need, as it used a graphical user interface of objects for inputting and arranging data.
+Leonardo Torres Quevedo's El Ajedrecista would have likely used them, except there was no need, as it used a graphical user interface of objects for inputting and arranging data.

 A man working in the US Census Bureau saw the potential in processing and handling data this way.
 In 1911, he established a company for machines that used these paper cards, called “Computing-Tabulating-Recording Company”, subsequently renamed to International Business Machines (IBM).
 While Bell Labs was leading pioneering research, it was IBM that began largely turning it into products.
 While these titans were nurturing Ai in its altricial infancy, dramatic minds were imagining Her potential.
 The illusionists, who always held the mirror up to ourselves, were in the golden age of a relatively new medium.
 One that enabled them to hold the mirror at a fantastical angle, letting us collectively see an imagined reflection.
-A young player from New York saved up enough money in chess winnings to kickstart their mastery of this medium.
-This player, named Stanley Kubrick, angled the mirror to an imagined space odyssey in the year 2001.
+A young player from New York saved up enough money in chess winnings to kickstart their foray into this medium.
+This player, named Stanley Kubrick, eventually angled the mirror to an imagined space odyssey in the year 2001.
 Peculiarly, the odyssey starts long before, in a period rarely shown in cinema—the dawn of intelligence.
-The 1968 film 2001: A Space Odyssey begins with primitive humans wandering a desolate earthly landscape before willing their ideas into existence, or apparently the other way around.
+The 1968 film 2001: A Space Odyssey begins with primitive humans wandering a desolate earthly landscape before willing their ideas into existence, or apparently vice versa.
 Then, a miraculous occurrence foreign to the organic formations initiates a new landscape: a tool.
 Kubrick cuts the 65mm film stock here and splices it seamlessly to 2001, an effect to a cause a few epochs before.
 A novel form of intelligence wielding a bone tool launches it into outer space, transporting us to a metal container wielded by an Ai super-computer named HAL.
 Whether HAL is juxtaposed as the novel tool or the novel form of intelligence depends on whether there was a distinction to begin with.
 Aboard the spaceship in what may have felt like a throwaway scene in 1968 for those expecting a ticket's worth of space wars, ended up as the most prescient.

 The scene captures the reality of co-existing and co-piloting in the deep expanse of nothingness.
 Kubrick keeps the camera in the same spot without a single cut: Intelligent Dr. Frank Poole and artificially intelligent HAL take turns announcing chess moves on a shared graphical user interface.
 Depictions of sentient computers in science fiction usually relied on vicious humanoids sounding the alarm with robotic brute strength, but HAL lurked like carbon monoxide.
 When HAL breaks his silence, he speaks with calm indifference, an intonation much more honest than Siri or Alexa's artificial enthusiasm.
 There is no suspense during the chess game; HAL effortlessly defeats Dr. Poole.
-This was a bold sentiment, but one that foresaw a very real chess match involving IBM soon after.
+This was considered a bold sentiment at the time, but one that foresaw a very real chess match involving IBM soon after.
 Kubrick dismissed being referential to IBM, despite fortuitous allusions such as each letter in H.A.L. preceding I, B, and M in the alphabet.
 A private message written during production suggests Kubrick's vigilance: "Does IBM know that one of the main themes of the story is a psychotic computer?
 I don't want to get anyone in trouble, and I don't want them to feel they have been swindled.
 Please give the exact status of things with I.B.M.
 Best Regards, Stanley."
 IBM is credited as an advisor on the film, although only accepted under the condition of having no association with the equipment failure of HAL.
 This refers to the scenes following HAL playing chess with faultless functionality.
 Perhaps HAL's "equipment failures" weren't what IBM wanted to disassociate from, but instead a capable machine assessing terminating us as indifferently as it does checkmating us.

 Flanks in Opposition